JaykeBird/ssui/README.md

 ## Coming Soon

 Version 2.0 is here!
 See the [release page](https://github.com/JaykeBird/ssui/releases/tag/2.0) for more info on all the new stuff in there.
-Up next will be version 2.1, coming in 2026 or 2027.
+Up next will be version 2.1, coming in 2027.
 Don't be surprised if don't see much activity on the main branch for some periods of time, as I'll be using sub-branches to develop various features, including an upcoming **Ribbon** control!

 View the [roadmap](https://github.com/JaykeBird/ssui/wiki/Roadmap) for more details on my plans.